kumahq/kuma-website/docs/docs/dev/documentation/health.md

 Orchestrators, such as Kubernetes, use service health status to manage container lifecycles.
 Also, users want the service state to be observable through the GUI or CLI.

-Kuma supports several health checking methods:
+Kuma supports several mechanisms to regulate traffic depending on the health of a service:

 ## [Circuit Breaker](../../policies/circuit-breaker) Policy